Apprenticeships

 Apprenticeships are a postsecondary education option like college or university but with one big difference – apprentices only train part-time in a classroom.
 The rest is on a worksite while earning a good wage.

-As an apprentice, you'll train from day one, which allows you to build skills while completing tasks on the equipment or software you'll use everyday.
+As an apprentice, you’ll train hands-on from day one, which allows you to build skills while completing tasks on the equipment or software you’ll use everyday.

-Education
+Your Education

 Gain knowledge from on-the-job learning and job-related classroom training.